 1.)
 Appreciate Makati City from Top Views

 As Makati is filled with high-rise buildings, it is nice to appreciate Makati City from top views.
 Whether it is a morning, afternoon or evening, the aura that Makati landscape emits is inspiring.
-So far we have shot below views from City Garden Grand Hotel, Ramada Encore by Wyndham Makati, Sunette Tower, SMDC Jazz, Draper Startup House Building and Z Hostel.
+So far we have shot below views from City Garden Grand Hotel, Ramada Encore by Wyndham Makati, Sunette Tower, SMDC Jazz, Draper Startup House Building, Z Hostel and Y2 Residence Hotel.
 (Swipe below photo for more pictures)

 2.)
 Airbnb, Hostel or Hotel Staycations

 We had our staycations either from Airbnbs, hostels or hotels.
-We already stayed in New World Makati Hotel, Sustainable Living by Tina, Draper Startup House Manila, Z Hostel, Manila Peninsula Hotel, City Garden Hotel, City Garden Grand Hotel, Berjaya Hotel, and Ramada Encore by Wyndham Makati.
+We already stayed in New World Makati Hotel, Sustainable Living by Tina, Draper Startup House Manila, Z Hostel, Manila Peninsula Hotel, City Garden Hotel, City Garden Grand Hotel, Berjaya Hotel, Ramada Encore by Wyndham Makati, and Havitat Boutique Hotel.
 Read our blog here.
 (Swipe below photo for more pictures)

 3.)
 Party till you Drop

 Makati City is surrounded by locally and internationally famous bars offering award-winning ambience, drinks, and multi-cultural crowds.
 One of the recommended county in Makati which almost has bars in every street is Brgy.
 Poblacion.
-To mention some of the interesting bars we have visited are Alamat, Dr. Wine Poblacion, Agimat at Ugat, Filling Station Diner, Futurist, Lampara, Run Rabbit Run, Mijo and Z Hostel Roof Deck Bar.
+To mention some of the interesting bars we have visited are Alamat, Dr. Wine Poblacion, Agimat at Ugat, Filling Station Diner, Futurist, Lampara, Run Rabbit Run, Mijo, Z Hostel Roof Deck Bar and Dear Adam/ Sweet Lucy.
 Read our blog here.
 (Swipe below picture for more photos)

 4.)
 Walking around Makati City